 Identifying the hazards arising from the different types of nanoparticles and related technologies is difficult because research on the health effects of some of these novel particles is still at an early stage.
 Substances may be evaluated based on the information in the safety data sheet(s), sections nine and eleven may indicate the particle size and any known effects on health, where that information is available.
 Please contact your supplier if you require further information.

 Return to Top

-Owing to the information gaps in nanomaterial risk management, a cautious approach is advised, including providing higher levels of controls due to the uncertainty as to the existence or extent of risks of injury to the worker..
+Owing to the information gaps in nanomaterial risk management, a cautious approach is advised, including providing higher levels of controls due to the level of uncertainty associated with their effect on human health, i.e. the worker.
 Risk management strategies should be reviewed regularly, particularly when new information becomes available.

 Risk considerations include: the chemical composition; the hazard classification; physical state (solid, liquid or gas); physical characteristics; potential exposure pathway; quantity handled; duration of activity; frequency of activity; controls in place and degree of reliance on personal protective equipment (PPE).
 The following four groupings may assist in the categorisation and risk assessment of nanomaterials, in no particular order:

 - Fibrous nanomaterials (i.e. insoluble and of a high aspect ratio)

 - Nanomaterials from CMR substances (i.e. the larger form particle of the substance is already classified as a carcinogenic, mutagenic or reproductive toxin)

 - Insoluble nanomaterials (i.e. insoluble or poorly soluble nanomaterials, but not fibrous or a CMR)

 - Soluble nanomaterials (i.e. soluble nanomaterials not fibrous or a CMR)